RandomSearch18/a-level-project/docs/readme.md

 With that said, Pyodide doesn't have perfect libary support, as it uses Micropip, which only supports pure Python libaries and a select number of others.[^micropip-install] I shall check if my libaries are written in pure Python.

 - NetworkX claims to be written in pure Python.[^networkx-backends]
-- OSMnx is also written in pure Python,[^osmnx-installation] which makes sense as it uses NetworkX
+- OSMnx is also written in pure Python,[^osmnx-installation] which makes sense as it uses NetworkX.

 Therefore, I feel reasonably confident that my libaries will work in a PyScript+Pyodide environment.